semaphoreci/semaphore/docs/docs/reference/os-ubuntu.md

 ### Docker

-Docker toolset is installed and the following versions are available:
+The Docker toolset is installed and the following versions are available:

 - Docker 24.0.7
 - Docker-compose 2.24.2 (used as `docker compose version`)